Azure/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Get-MsolSubscription.md

 * SkuPartNumber.
 The SKU associated with this subscription.

 * Status.
-The status of this subscription (Enabled, Expired, or Suspended).
+The status of this subscription (Enabled, Warning, Expired, or Suspended).

 * TotalLicenses.
 The number of seats included in this subscription.